 - The sitemap is a list of all the main topics in the site, grouped by section and you'll will find the link to it in the footer of every page.

 - The A-Z of Services is an alphabetic listing of the main services and the link to it is in the footer of every page.

 There are some PDF files (Portable Document Format files) files on this site.
 In order to view these documents you need a PDF reader.
 If this software is not installed on your computer you can download it, for free, from the Adobe Website.

-The Clare County Council web site was developed with accessibility and universal design in mind.
-Your input and feedback is important.
+The Clare County Council web site was developed with accessibility in mind.
 We welcome any comments or feedback in relation to accessibility or using this site in general.
-If you have any problems using this site for any reason, please phone us at (065) 6846377 or email us at email@example.com or use the online form at the end of each page.
+If you have any problems using this site for any reason, please phone us at (065) 6846377 or email us at firstname.lastname@example.org or use the online form at the end of each page.